sstelfox/stelfox.net/content/knowledge_base/linux/transmission_daemon.md

 DAEMON=/usr/bin/transmission-daemon
 ```

-Open up /etc/sysconfig/transmission-daemon.
+Open up `/etc/sysconfig/transmission-daemon`.
 We're going to make a few changes
 here.
 First off the defaults listed in this file are not actually the defaults
 that the transmission-daemon will start up with.
 I don't like ambiguity so
 we're going to replace them with the real values.

-The tranmission-daemon runs
-as user "tranmission" and it's home directory is actually
+The tranmission-daemon runs as user "tranmission" and it's home directory is
-"/var/lib/transmission".
-We want to prefer encryption whenever it is
+`/var/lib/transmission`.
+We want to prefer encryption whenever it is available.

-available.
-I don't like defining configuration information through the service
+I don't like defining configuration information through the service startup
-startup unless they don't have an equivalent setting (encryption preferred -
+unless they don't have an equivalent setting (encryption preferred - you can
-you can turn encryption support on in the config but not the 'prefer' part) so
+turn encryption support on in the config but not the 'prefer' part) so we get
-we get rid of the blacklist setting.
+rid of the blacklist setting.

 With those changes the file should look like the following: